anchore/syft/README.md

 ```

 Consumers of your image can now trust that the SBOM associated with your image is correct and from a trusted source.

+## Discovery of SBOMs on Rekor (experimental)
+Syft can search the Rekor transparency log for SBOMs of binaries it finds while scanning and incorporate the results into the SBOMs it produces.
+This allows the use of SBOMs produced at build time (such as by a trusted builder), which can provide more information about a binary than a post-compilation analysis.

+The rekor-cataloger searches Rekor by hash for binaries and performs verification to ensure that the SBOMs and attestations have not been tampered with.
+In the SBOM that Syft produces, the information is represented as an external document reference containing the URI and hash of the SBOM.

+This is an experimental feature.
+It uses external sources, a functionality that is new to Syft.
+The use of trusted builders to produce SBOMs has not yet been fully established, and more consideration of what external sources to trust is necessary.
+Currently, Syft accepts any SBOM attestation that has a valid certificate issued by Fulcio.

+To enable the rekor-cataloger, use the flag ``` --catalogers all ```.